- Sleeps 2

 About PontbrenmydyrA delightful vernacular cottage with a little bit of history in all its nooks and crannies.

 Stay in one of the last surviving Welsh Cloms, a 17th-century mud constructed cottage.
-This charming little nook was nothing but a neglected relic, but after a careful restoration with a modern twist, it’s been transformed into a one-bedroom retreat brimming with character.
+This charming little nook has been carefully restored with a modern twist.
+It has been transformed into a one-bedroom retreat brimming with character.
 You’ll still be able to appreciate its vernacular detail, with original cow stalls, cobbled stone floors and smoke-blackened oak trusses all preserved, while modern technologies such as the biomass pellet boiler and solar panels have been added to create a sustainable and comfortable stay.

 You’ll not only fall in love with this romantic cottage, but its surroundings too.
 It sits on the edge of the Llanerchaeron parkland, with its pleasure gardens, ornamental lake elegant Georgian manor nearby.
 You’ll have your own little garden too, with a tumbling stream at the bottom.